SanandKrishna/stopwatch.io/README.md

 StopWatch (Made using HTML5, CSS3 and JavaScript)

-link for the code https://github.com/SanandKrishna/SanandKrishna.github.io/tree/main/StopWatch%20Project
+link for the final product file:///C:/Users/sanand/OneDrive/Desktop/SanandKrishna.github.io/StopWatch%20Project/index.html

 ABOUT THIS PROJECT-: